onderest/Turntable/README.md

 As the project started during my programming courses in school, that is where i started, i built a testbench for the motor and encoder to try my code live.
 As i never used the RP2040 processor from raspberry this was necessery to test each step.

-Functions for the program will be:
+Functions for the program will be:<br>
 1 PWM function to control Motor speed.
+DONE<br>
-DONE 1 Timer to compare motor speed with encoder speed.
-DONE 1 counter to count encoder pulses.
+1 Timer to compare motor speed with encoder speed.
+DONE<br>
+1 counter to count encoder pulses.<br>
-3 buttons, one for flashing the card and two to speed up or speed down the platter. more functions might come, like 1 button to save values to eeprom.
+3 buttons, one for flashing the card and two to speed up or speed down the platter.<br>
+more functions might come, like 1 button to save values to eeprom.

 ![alt text](https://github.com/onderest/turntable/blob/main/Fig1.png?raw=true)